pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 ### F-MM4 — Conflict Preservation Falsification

 If retaining explicit `CONFLICT` and `UNKNOWN` states provides no detection or recovery advantage over immediate fusion, the non-collapsing map registry is unnecessary.

+### F-MM5 — Adversarial Containment Falsification

+If, under declared A1–A2 attacks (poisoned differentials, gradual drift injection, Sybil confirmation, conflict flooding per MM-16), a full CMCP/MTRL architecture does not outperform a consensus-only or unfiltered shared-memory baseline on detection delay, false-clean certification rate, and contamination blast radius at matched cost, then the threat-model-driven gates (independence discounting, per-source drift monitoring, rate limits, quarantine) are unsupported as security mechanisms and survive only as bookkeeping.

+### Decision-Procedure Lock for F-MM Criteria

+F-MM1–F-MM5 use comparative predicates ("consistently matches", "no advantage").
+To keep them decidable, each F-MM evaluation MUST pre-declare, before execution: the benchmark instance set ($K$ instances from B14–B16), the performance margin $\delta$ below which two architectures count as matching, the fraction of instances $m/K$ required for "consistently", and the statistical criterion (paired test and significance level, or pre-registered estimation with intervals).
+A falsification verdict claimed without these pre-declarations is not admissible against the architecture, and a survival verdict claimed without them is not admissible for it.

 RBIT generates specific predictions that, if empirically violated, would require revision or abandonment of core claims.
 The following criteria are stated to enable principled rejection.